-For more details please refer to the Security Target Lite [9, chapter 6].
+For more details please refer to the Security Target [6] and [9], chapter 6.1 (TOE Security Functions).

-The claimed TOE's strength of functions 'high' (SOF-high) for specific functions as indicated in the Security Target Lite [9, chapter 6] is confirmed.
-The rating of the strength of functions does not include the cryptoalgorithms suitable for encryption and decryption (see BSIG Section 4, Para.
-3, Clause 2).
+The claimed TOE's Strength of Functions 'high' (SOF-high) for specific functions as indicated in the Security Target [6] and [9], chapter 1.3, 5.1 and 8.2 is confirmed.
+The rating of the Strength of Functions does not include the cryptoalgorithms suitable for encryption and decryption (see BSIG Section 9, Para.
+4, Clause 2).
 For details see chapter 9 of this report.

-The assets to be protected by the TOE are defined in the Security Target Lite [9, chapter 3.1].
-Based on these assets the security environment is defined in terms of assumptions, threats and policies.
-This is outlined in the Security Target Lite [9, chapter 3.1 to 3.4].
+The assets to be protected by the TOE are defined in the Security Target [6] and [9], chapter 3.1.
+Based on these assets the TOE Security Environment is defined in terms of Assumptions, Threats and Organisational Security Policies.
+This is outlined in the Security Target [6] and [9], chapter 3.

-This certification covers the following configurations of the TOE:
+This certification covers the following configurations of the TOE: P5CC080V0C, P5CD080V0C, P5CN080V0C and P5CC073V0C.